stadlar/IST-FUT-FMTH/Vinnusvæði/Verkþáttur 3/Meeting_minutes/README.md

+# 2020-11-03
+- Skoða úttektarreikning fyrir bulk greiðslur möguleikar:
+  - Einn fyrir allar innlagnir
+  - Einn per innlögn
+  - Í bland
+- Kostnaðarreikningur fyrir greiðslufyrirmæli
+- Möguleiki að hafa kvittun ekki í GET aðgerðinn fyrir greiðslufyrirmæli
+  - Ef kvittun er ekki í GET þá þarf að skoða aðra leið til að sækja kvittun
+- Skoða transactionStatus
+        The transaction status is filled with codes of the ISO 20022 data table:
+        - 'ACCC': 'AcceptedSettlementCompleted' -
+          Settlement on the creditor's account has been completed.
+        - 'ACCP': 'AcceptedCustomerProfile' -
+          Preceding check of technical validation was successful.
+          Customer profile check was also successful.
+        - 'ACSC': 'AcceptedSettlementCompleted' -
+          Settlement on the debtor�s account has been completed.

+          **Usage:** this can be used by the first agent to report to the debtor that the transaction has been completed.

+          **Warning:** this status is provided for transaction status reasons, not for financial information.
+          It can only be used after bilateral agreement.
+        - 'ACSP': 'AcceptedSettlementInProcess' -
+          All preceding checks such as technical validation and customer profile were successful and therefore the payment initiation has been accepted for execution.
+        - 'ACTC': 'AcceptedTechnicalValidation' -
+          Authentication and syntactical and semantical validation are successful.
+        - 'ACWC': 'AcceptedWithChange' -
+          Instruction is accepted but a change will be made, such as date or remittance not sent.
+        - 'ACWP': 'AcceptedWithoutPosting' -
+          Payment instruction included in the credit transfer is accepted without being posted to the creditor customer�s account.
+        - 'RCVD': 'Received' -
+          Payment initiation has been received by the receiving agent.
+        - 'PDNG': 'Pending' -
+          Payment initiation or individual transaction included in the payment initiation is pending.
+          Further checks and status update will be performed.
+        - 'RJCT': 'Rejected' -
+          Payment initiation or individual transaction included in the payment initiation has been rejected.
+        - 'CANC': 'Cancelled'
+          Payment initiation has been cancelled before execution
+          Remark: This codeis accepted as new code by ISO20022.
+        - 'ACFC': 'AcceptedFundsChecked' -
+          Preceding check of technical validation and customer profile was successful and an automatic funds check was positive .
+          Remark: This code is accepted as new code by ISO20022.
+        - 'PATC': 'PartiallyAcceptedTechnical'
+          Correct The payment initiation needs multiple authentications, where some but not yet all have been performed.
+Syntactical and semantical validations are successful.
+          Remark: This code is accepted as new code by ISO20022.
+        - 'PART': 'PartiallyAccepted' -
+          A number of transactions have been accepted, whereas another number of transactions have not yet achieved 'accepted' status.
+          Remark: This code may be used only in case of bulk payments.
+It is only used in a situation where all mandated authorisations have been applied, but some payments have been rejected.
+-   *Payments, *Bulk, -Periodic
+-   *sepa-credit-transfers
+    instant-sepa-credit-transfers
+    target-2-payments
+    **cross-border-credit-transfers
+    *(ekki stuðningur við pain.xml)

 # 2020-10-27
 - Trusted Beneficiary - verður tekið fyrir eftir að kafla um erlendar greiðslur líkur.
 - Skoða úttektarreikning fyrir bulk greiðslur möguleikar: